 Hope for the Best, Prepare for the Worst

-There are many theories as to what is going to happen in the American economy and if we are currently in a recession, headed towards a recession, or in an economy that is doing great.
-Regardless of what you believe to be the case, it is wise to consider a worst case scenario and have a plan in place to protect your wealth and the means to provide for your family should it ever occur.
+There are many theories as to what is going to happen in the American economy.
+Regardless of what you believe to be the case, it is wise to consider a worst-case scenario and have a plan in place to protect your wealth and the means to provide for your family.